Crawley College: History of Central Sussex College

 Central Sussex College has closed two of their campuses due to a £25 million debt.
 The East Grinstead campus closed in the summer of 2016 and the Haywards Heath campus closed in the summer of 2017.
 There had also been discussions about selling of one of the rear car parks in the Crawley campus in order to pay off some of the debt.

 In 2017 it was revealed that Central Sussex College was looking at merging with Chichester College; the idea was welcomed by both colleges.
 In an interview with S. Wright and S. Legrave (the Central Sussex College Principal and the Chichester College Principal) they said "We believe that a merger between our colleges will create opportunities around financial sustainability and ensure a diverse and employer led curriculum to meet local business and community needs...We remain committed to ensuring quality teaching and learning and believe that collaboration provides the opportunity to grow income, share costs and work in broader geographical areas." during the summer of 2017 the merger took place, Central Sussex College, in Crawley was renamed "Crawley College", the same name it had when it was during it last merger in 2005.

-2021 shooting
+2021 incident

-On 26 April 2021 after 3 pm, shots were heard and the college was evacuated.
-Two members of staff had suffered minor injuries, one being shot at with blanks and the other being stabbed in the hand.
-Armed police swept the campus and found nothing with roads being block and a large police presence of over 100 officers some from armed units of the Metropolitan Police.
-Police found a knife and a firearm when they arrested an 18-year-old man near the college.
+On 26 April 2021, a 18-year old former student entered the college with a blank-firing gun and a knife causing panic during which two staff members confronted and subdued him.
+In March 2022 he was convicted of possessing an imitation firearm with intent to cause fear of violence, assault occasioning actual bodily harm, and having a bladed article on school premises.
+He was sentenced to five and a half years in a young offender institution.